Bakisha/USCL/README.md

             SPI_speed_32	  - MPU speed / 32
             SPI_speed_64    - MPU speed / 64

   Use this to set SPI speed for your cube.
 It CPU MHz / number.
-Meaning, for 16MHz arduino, SPI_speed_2 is 16/2 = 8Mhz, that is more than enough for 74hc595 at 5V.
-But for Bluepill, maximum speed of 74HC595 at 3.3V is experimental.
+Meaning,  for Bluepill, maximum speed of 74HC595 at 3.3V is experimental.
 Since it's 76MHz MPU, experiment with low values first (SPI_speed_64= 76/64), around 1.18MHZ should be enough even for cube with chips on breadboard.
-I use 20MHz for my 4x4x4 RGB cube, but for 8x8x8 RGB cude fastest speed i manage to do is 9.5Mhz.
+I use 19MHz for my 4x4x4 RGB cube, but for 8x8x8 RGB cude fastest speed i manage to do is 9.5Mhz.
 You can tweak values in USCL.cpp and add delays in microseconds when latching data for maximum perfomance (You'll know it's latch issue when leds connected to last 74hc595 are flickering)

 ANIMATIONS: